 Check out: Rosewood Midsize Lockback

-If you want an affordable pocket knife which was made in the USA, then this is the brand.
+If you want an affordable pocket knife made in the USA, then this is the brand.
 They work hard to keep their prices low without sacrificing quality.

 The knives come in a wide range of styles, from knives with beautiful wood handles to sleek minimalist designs.